 Certain feasts or celebrations are to be held at a specific location in Canaan and attended by all the males in Israel (Jerusalem became that central location during the Kingdom Era):

 The Passover and the Feast of Unleavened Bread (23:5-14).
-This celebration begins on the first month of the year with the Passover and a sacred assembly where no work is to be done; during the following six days no unleavened bread is to be eaten.
+This celebration begins on the first month of the year with the Passover and a sacred assembly where no work is to be done; during the following six days no leavened bread is to be eaten.
 These feasts commemorate Israel's departure from Egypt.

 The Feast of Harvest/Weeks (23:15-22).
 Seven weeks after the Passover begins the season of harvest where people present the first fruits of the harvest to the Lord along with a sacrifice.
 This feast acknowledges God's provision.